versionpress/versionpress/docs/Dev-Setup.md

 Here are some tips for working with Docker / Docker Compose:

 - Aliasing `docker-compose` to `dc` will save you some typing.
-- Inspect `tests/package.json` to see which Docker Compose commands run in the background.
-- You can rebuild all images with `npm run rebuild-images`, e.g., to get a newer WordPress or WP-CLI release.
-- Most values in `docker-compose.yml` can be customized via `docker-compose.override.yml`.
+- Values in `docker-compose.yml` can be customized via `docker-compose.override.yml`.
-- Any container from the stack can be started in an interactive session by adding this to `docker-compose.yml`:
-    ```
-    stdin_open: true
-    tty: true
-    ```
-    Then, it's possible to do e.g. `docker-compose run --rm tests sh`.

 ## Windows tips

 ### Git Bash

-As noted in [Getting started](#getting-started), we only actively test the dev setup in Git Bash, not `cmd.exe`.
-Git Bash is an awesome shell that allows you to treat the system almost as it was Linux or macOS which is great for development.
-Git Bash comes with [Git for Windows](https://gitforwindows.org/).
+As noted in [Getting started](#getting-started), we only actively test the dev setup in Git Bash, not `cmd.exe` or other shells.
+Git Bash comes with [Git for Windows](https://gitforwindows.org/) and is an awesome shell that allows us to treat Windows similarly to macOS or Linux.

 The only problematic issue is that Docker messes with paths and for example, trying to run `docker run --rm -it ubuntu /bin/bash`, you'll see an error like `C:/Program Files/Git/usr/bin/bash.exe: no such file or directory`.
 It's because Docker will try to prepend `C:/Program Files/Git` for some reason; [use this workaround](https://gist.github.com/borekb/cb1536a3685ca6fc0ad9a028e6a959e3) and you'll be fine.

+Overall, if you see a path issue like that, just prepend `/` to it.
+For example, try `//var/ww/html` instead of `/var/www/html`.

 ### Docker for Windows